-How does the pill work?
+How does the contraceptive pill work?

 How does the combined pill work?

-The combined pill prevents pregnancy in three major ways:
+It prevents pregnancy in three major ways:

 - The synthetic progesterone thickens the mucus at the entrance of your womb so that sperm can’t get through to fertilise your eggs.